SolraBizna/advent_2023/README.md

 Day 19 penance sketch: deferred.

 Part 1 was easy.
 Part 2 was *exciting*.
 I wasted a lot of time doing extra work to manage *groups of ranges*, forgetting that `<` and `>` cannot result in more than one range on either side.
 And then a lot of time trying to get VS Code's debugger to redirect stdin, a feature that *doesn't work*.
 But I did it.

+# Puzzle 20

+Day 20 penance sketch: deferred.

+Part 1 was uneventful.
+I confidently jumped into part 2 with a brute force solution, then realized the problem.
+After a few hours of screwing around, I made an ER diagram of the inputs and noted the structure of the puzzle.
+After that, the solution was pretty simple.